-Whitney Haring-Smith is an entrepreneur and investor focused primarily on industrial businesses.
-As a Managing Partner at Anzu Partners, Mr. Haring- Smith leads the portfolio support functions and has led most of Anzu’s acquisitions.
-He led the sourcing and diligence for the acquisition of Axsun Technologies from Royal Philips NV in October 2015 and the take-private of Slyce from the TSX-V in January 2017.
-Mr. Haring-Smith is currently on the board of several technology companies in the United States and Canada for the Anzu portfolio.
+Whitney Haring-Smith is an entrepreneur and investor focused primarily on industrial and technology businesses.
+As a Managing Partner at Anzu Partners, Dr. Haring- Smith leads the portfolio support functions and has led most of Anzu’s acquisitions and software companies.
+He led the sourcing and diligence for the acquisition of Axsun Technologies from Royal Philips NV in October 2015, the take-private of Slyce from the TSX-V in January 2017, and a select set minority investments in software and materials.
+Dr. Haring-Smith is currently on the board of several technology companies in the United States and Canada for the Anzu portfolio.

-Prior to Anzu Partners, Mr. Haring-Smith was a Principal at The Boston Consulting Group (BCG) where he focused on energy, industrial goods, and globalization while working in BCG’s San Francisco, Seattle, and Hong Kong offices.
-During his tenure with BCG, Mr. Haring-Smith served energy clients in the United States, the United Kingdom, Nigeria, Angola, and Argentina.
-In industrial goods, Mr. Haring-Smith coordinated operational transformations for clients in the manufacturing and mining industries across the United States, both working in white-collar corporate headquarters and on-site in steel-toed boots to drive operational change.
+Prior to Anzu Partners, Dr. Haring-Smith was a Principal at The Boston Consulting Group (BCG) where he focused on energy, industrial goods, and globalization while working in BCG’s San Francisco, Seattle, and Hong Kong offices.
+During his tenure with BCG, Dr. Haring-Smith served energy clients in the United States, the United Kingdom, Nigeria, Angola, and Argentina.
+In industrial goods, Dr. Haring-Smith coordinated operational transformations for clients in the manufacturing and mining industries across the United States, both working in white-collar corporate headquarters and on-site in steel-toed boots to drive operational change.

 While based in BCG’s Hong Kong office, Dr. Haring-Smith worked with David Michael on BCG’s flagship globalization report Global Challengers: Allies and Adversaries, which identified 100 high-growth companies from emerging markets with the potential to become global leaders in their industries.